-GDP five-year average annual growth: The average growth rate measured over a specified period of time.
-The five-year annual growth rate is measured using data from 2016 through 2020 based on real GDP growth rates.
-The primary source is International Monetary Fund, World Economic Outlook database, April 2021.
-Secondary sources are Economist Intelligence Unit, Data Tool; U.S. Central Intelligence Agency, The World Factbook 2021; and a country's statistical agency and/or central bank.
+GDP five-year average annual growth: Average growth rate measured over a specified period of time.
+The five-year annual growth rate is measured using data from 2017 through 2021 based on real GDP growth rates.
+The primary source is International Monetary Fund, World Economic Outlook database, April 2022.
+Secondary sources are Economist Intelligence Unit, Data Tool; U.S. Central Intelligence Agency, The World Factbook 2022; and a country's statistical agency and/or central bank.

 GDP per capita: Gross domestic product (adjusted for PPP) divided by total population.
-The sources for these data are International Monetary Fund, World Economic Outlook database, April 2021; Economist Intelligence Unit, Data Tool; U.S. Central Intelligence Agency, The World Factbook 2021; and a country's statistical agency and/or central bank.
+The sources for these data are International Monetary Fund, World Economic Outlook database, April 2022; Economist Intelligence Unit, Data Tool; U.S. Central Intelligence Agency, The World Factbook 2022; and a country's statistical agency and/or central bank.

 Unemployment rate: A measure of the portion of the workforce that is not employed but is actively seeking work.
-Data are from International Labour Organization, World Employment and Social Outlook: Trends 2021.
+Data are from International Labour Organization, World Employment and Social Outlook: Trends 2022.

-Inflation: The annual percent change in consumer prices as measured for 2020 (or the most recent available year).
-The primary source for 2020 data is International Monetary Fund, World Economic Outlook database, April 2021.
+Inflation: Annual percent change in consumer prices as measured for 2021 (or the most recent available year).
+The primary source for 2021 data is International Monetary Fund, World Economic Outlook database,

+April 2022.
 Secondary sources are Economist Intelligence Unit, Data Tool, and a country's statistical agency and/or central bank.

-Foreign direct investment (FDI) inward flow: The total annual inward flow of FDI in current 2020 U.S. dollars, reported in millions.
+Foreign direct investment (FDI) inward flow: Total annual inward flow of FDI in current 2020 U.S. dollars, reported in millions.
 FDI flows are defined as investments that acquire a lasting management interest (10 percent or more of voting stock) in a local enterprise by an investor operating in another country.
 Such investment is the sum of equity capital, reinvestment of earnings, other long-term capital, and short-term capital as shown in the balance of payments and both short-term and long-term international loans.
-Data are from United Nations Conference on Trade and Development, World Investment Report 2021: Investing in Sustainable Recovery.
+Data are from United Nations Conference on Trade and Development, World Investment Report 2022: International Tax Reforms and Sustainable Investment.

 Public debt: Gross government debt as a percentage of GDP, which indicates the cumulative total of all government borrowings less repayments that are denominated in a country's currency.
 Public debt is different from external debt, which reflects the foreign currency liabilities of both the private and public sectors and must be financed out of foreign exchange earnings.
-The primary sources for 2020 data are International Monetary Fund, IMF DataMapper; Economist Intelligence Unit, Data Tool; International Monetary Fund, Article IV Consultation Staff Reports, 2012-2021; and a country's statistical agency.
+The primary sources for 2021 data are International Monetary Fund, IMF Data Mapper, and Economist Intelligence Unit, Data Tool.